djnavarro/quarto-blog/README.md

 # Notes from a data witch

-Source code for my data science blog: https://blog.djnavarro.net
+Source code for an older version my data science blog.
+No longer deploys from this repo.
+New repository is https://github.com/djnavarro/blog